 Get there: all tram routes stop outside.

-Classic two room art deco back street boozer run by Thornbridge Brewery featuring their beers and guests.
+Classic two room art deco back street boozer featuring a selection of ales.
 Simple bar snacks available, dart board, occasional music nights.

 Get there: University tram stop or buses 6,10,10a,51,52,52a,95,95a,120,271

 Beehive – West Street

 City Centre bar owned by Stonegate with well known beers, sports TV and affordable pub grub.

 Get there: West Street tram stop or buses 6,10,10a,51,52,52a,95,95a,120,271